Are you looking to expand your portrait photography skills? If so, you’re in luck!

 Environmental portraits can be taken inside or outside, and the location should help to tell the story of the subject(s).

-Environmental portraits are great for showing a person in their natural element and giving some context to their story.
+Environmental portraits are great for showing a person in their natural element and giving context to their story.

 If you’re looking to take an environmental portrait, be sure to choose a location that is significant to your subject.